GWC-UNCC/Git-Intro/01-basics/README.md

 ## Check on your commited file

-If you go back to your web browser, and refresh the page.
-Your file that you created should be there 🥳 Now you should be ready to go to the next step of the [tutorial](/README.md#steps).
+Go back to your web browser, where your github repository is, and refresh the page.
+Your file that you created should be there 🥳
+Now you should be ready to go to the next step of the [tutorial](/README.md#steps).

 As a note, it is normally preferred to commit often, because you can always collapse ( or squash ) how many commits are made.